-- Connect an autopilot telemetry port to an FrSky reciever which has an SPort or Fport interface.
+Connect an autopilot telemetry port to an FrSky receiver which has an SPort or Fport interface.
 This may require a bi-directional inverter depending on which autopilot it being used.
 See Connecting to FrSky Sport and FPort.

 Two protocols are available, Repurposed and PassThrough.
 Repurposed has been superseded by PassThrough since much more telemetry information can be transferred and displayed.